Brushy Creek Regional Trail

 Quick read

 This trail is mostly Concrete.
-A notable share is fine gravel (19%).
-Expect harder footing—paws may heat up in summer.
+A notable share is not mapped (27%).
+You will also encounter fine gravel (12%).
+Generally comfortable for most dogs.

 Best forstrollersroad bikesquick walks